+10In 2023, the WS, VE, SS, and AE occur on December 22, 2023, 3:27 AM, March 20, 2023, 9:24 PM, June 21, 2023, 2:57 PM, and September 23, 2023, 6:49 AM, GMT

+3003

+3004

+3005

+3015

+3016

+3017

+3019

+3020

+3021

+3022

+3023

+3024

+3025

-cold and warm weather in the two hemispheres.
-In 2023 in the northern hemisphere: after 89 days in 2022, winter ended; spring was 93 days long; Summer was 94; and Autumn was 89.
+after 89 days in 2022, winter ended; spring was 93 days long; Summer was 94; and Autumn was 89.
 The Athenian astronomers Meton and his student, Euctemon found 92, 93, 90, and 90 days in about -432, so this was a known problem.
 (The student also has a lunar crater named for him.)
-Finally, as the Sun appears to us to go around us, it "visits" each of the constellations of the zodiac once per year, while staying on the ecliptic, of course (since the Sun's path defines the ecliptic).
-When it intersects with the Celestial Equator (which, recall, is a projection of the Earth's equator), that's the point of passage from below to above (spring is coming) and then, above to below (autumn is coming) the midpoint.
-That intersection defines the equinoxes as shown in Figure 3.3 (b).

 The apparent motion of the Moon.
 Prominent for its size and its regularly changing features is our Moon.
-If looked at from overhead, it travels in a clockwise orbit, nearly circular, with a period of 27.322 days., changing its appearance through phases during that cycle.
+If looked at from overhead, it travels in a clockwise orbit, nearly circular, with a period of 27.322 days, changing its appearance through phases during that cycle.

 Unlike the Sun and the stars, the Moon changes its appearance every single night.
 Sometimes it's "full" and a bright circle.
-Sometimes it's not there at night, but maybe visible during the daytime.
+Sometimes it's not there at night, but maybe Figure 3.7: Views of the familiar faces of the Moon through a month, not showing the new Moon phase.
+Getty visible during the daytime.
 Most times the bright part of the Moon is a crescent shape, culminating in a half-circle, and then back to crescent.
 Occasionally, the Moon gets in the way of the Sun and we have a solar eclipse.
 Sometimes the Earth blocks the Moon from the Sun and we have a lunar eclipse.
 Why these events don't happen every month was a puzzle.
 One thing doesn't change about the Moon and that's the face that we see-another puzzle.
+Puzzled about these observations?
+If you can't wait for Copernicus, Tycho, Kepler, and Galileo...then take a look at Greek Astronom, Today in Section ?? for our modern interpretation how it goes.
+3.3 A Little Bit of Presocratic Astronomy Pythagoras • Philolaus • Parmenides • Archytas (Set the context with the timeline in Figure ?? on page ??.)
+In Chapter ??, I briefly discussed the Presocratics' cosmologies with two ideas among them that were shared: all but two appeared to believe in a flat, and stationary Earth.
+The two who thought differently were Pythagoras and Parmenides.
+Parmenides had a number of original ideas about the heavens-in particular, he may have been the first to conceive of the whole universe as being spherical (Pythagoras/Philolaus might also have determined this) and finite. "...like the mass of a well-rounded sphere, from one middle, equal in every respect."
+Parmenides